Mocty025/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-a script that sets no permissions to owner or group and permissions for others
+a script that change the outpout style of file hello